lcheylus/icbirc/README.md

 ## TODO

 - Add configuration file (format TOML)
+- Add logs for debug and output with syslog
 - Add init scripts for BSD
 - Add SystemD service for Linux